 Surfers have an odd and incomprehensible passion that leads them on weird and windy paths but that’s exactly what makes them the most interesting humans on the planet!
-Surfers lead healthy lifestyles, are in constant contact with nature, they travel a lot.
+Surfers lead healthy lifestyles, tend to care about the environment, and they travel a lot.

 What I really want to achieve with this podcast, is to show my listeners that it is possible to have a balanced life where surfing does fit into the equation.
 Most of my guests aren’t professional surfers, they’re just people like you and me trying to make a difference and find a balance.
 I love receiving guests who are changing paradigms, whether they are old or young.
 In the same vein, I hope that my guests’ shared experience will help you to find your own path and help you find your dream job.

-Today I live in Les Lecques, France, ride a Stewart 9″0 single fin longboard and when the waves are big enough, I’m on my Bali built Redz Wombat 6″0.
+Today I live in Les Lecques, France, ride a Stewart 9″0 single fin longboard and if the waves are big enough, I’m on my Bali built Redz Wombat 6″0.

 See you out there!